Notes on the Geography of Argentina: Rich, Poor, and Dead

 Security is apparently on everybody's mind.

 Buildings here as late as 2000 only reached a maximum of four floors, but the population is growing--mostly with newcomers from Paraguay, Bolivia, and Peru.
 Between 2009 and 2014, the population rose from 26,000 to 40,000.
 Higher floors became a necessity because the neighborhood is hemmed in by tracks on one side and the city's port on the other.

-A visitor isn't likely to read about Villa 31 in any guidebooks but is very likely to catch a glimpse from the Illia Highway, which runs right through it.
+A visitor isn't likely to read about Villa 31 in any guidebooks but can catch a glimpse from the Illia Highway, which runs right through and above it.

 Make the most of your situation: "The Bridge Ice Cream Shop."

 A mobile market set up at one end.